PollyHannah/Phylogenomic-study/README.md

 >[!NOTE]
 >##### snipit
 > I used the program called 'snipit' (see tool here https://github.com/aineniamh/snipit) to plot the recombinant regions of *M. pagrus1* genomes.
 All the files i used to generate the snipit plots are saved in this repository [here](https://github.com/PollyHannah/Phylogenomic-study/blob/main/recombination/).
 Upload `extract_sets.txt` and `Whole_genome_alignment_mauve_rdp.fasta` to the mcv directory and run `script_snipit_extract_trim.sh`as follows to extract the gene regions you want plotted.
+>To run it go:
 >``` bash
 >bash script_snipit_extract_trim.sh
 >```
 >The script will generate a directory called `alignments` which house a multiple sequence alignment files of the specified region from the whole genome alignment, for only the sequences I want plottted.
 >Then run `script_snipit.sh` on each alignment (as seen below), to generate the snipit plots.
 You just need to update the input/output file names in the script depending on the alignment file you're working on.
+>To run the script, go:
 >```bash
 >bash script_snipit.sh
 >```